Elford Village

 Parish Council

 Your local Parish Council is the first tier of local government.
 Details of meetings and minutes can be found on the Parish Council Notice Board outside the Village Hall and also on the Parish Website.
 Meetings are the second Monday of every month starting at 7pm with an open forum; to which anyone is welcome to attend and raise issues; followed by the Parish Council Meeting at 7.30pm.
-Clerk to the Parish Council, Margaret Jones can be contacted at 07817 915339 or email clerk@elfordparish.co.uk
+Clerk to the Parish Council can be contacted via the Councillor's page or email clerk@elfordparish.co.uk

 District Council